Pius Ikedia

-Pius Nelson Ikedia (born 11 July 1980) is a Nigerian retired professional footballer who played as a winger.
+Pius Nelson Ikedia (born 11 July 1980) is a Nigerian former professional footballer who played as a winger.

-Career
+Club career

 A product of Abesan estate community in Ipaja area of Lagos.
-A very fast right winger that was unstoppable and a match winner anyday.

-While still a teenager, Ikedia scored many goals along with Julius Aghahowa at Nigerian club Bendel Insurance.
+While still a teenager, Ikedia scored goals along with Julius Aghahowa at Nigerian club Bendel Insurance.
 He played professional football for one year in Ivory Coast before he was discovered by Dutch giants Ajax.
 After three seasons with Ajax he was loaned out to various Dutch clubs before finally signing a permanent deal with AZ in 2005.
 In the 2006–07 season he was out on loan to RKC Waalwijk but failed to make an impact and was subsequently released by AZ.
 He returned to RBC Roosendaal, whom he had been loaned out to while at Ajax, after a trial with the Chicago Fire, after which he would go on to play for Metalurh Donetsk in Ukraine in 2007.
 Between 2008 and 2010, he once again played for RBC in the Netherlands.
 After spells in Azerbaijan and Cyprus with AZAL and Mağusa Türk Gücü, respectively, Ikedia returned to the Netherlands to play for amateur side OFC Oostzaan in 2014.
 He retired in 2016.

 On 20 August 2016, in a match where Ikedia represented Lucky Ajax, a team of former Ajax players, against Sportclub Haarlo, he collapsed and was resuscitated on the pitch.
 Later, it was announced that he was recovering in the hospital and fine considering the circumstances.